mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a Clinical Associate Professor of Computer Science at the Courant Institute of New York University.
-In the fall of 2021, I am teaching _Introduction to Computer Progamming_ (in Python) and co-teaching _Data Managment and Analysis_.
+At NYU in the spring of 2022, I am teaching _Introduction to Computer Progamming_ (in Python) and  _Data Managment and Analysis_.

-I am a teacher and scholar whose career has focused on research in the areas of data science, artifical intelligence, machine learning, labor and education.
+I am a teacher and scholar whose career has focused on research  and teaching. in the areas of data science, artifical intelligence, machine learning, labor and education.
 In 2020, I was the lead instructor for a three cohorts of a 13-week data science intensive course